blanknut/mcode-project-osx/README.md

   [The Museum of HP Calculators](http://hpmuseum.org/).
 There are many friendly HP calculator enthusiasts that are willing to share their knowledge and experience.
+* [Systemyde 41CL](http://www.systemyde.com/hp41/), the ultimate upgrade of your HP-41 calculator.